 Preparing for a Blockchain Developer Interview?
 Here’re the top Blockchain Developer Interview Questions you should go through to crack the interview.

 So, with this, you can do tasks like sending Ether between address, write and read smart contract data, develop smart contracts, and many more.

-It’s another one of the tools for blockchain development.
+Status is another one of the tools for blockchain development.
 In reality, it’s a multi-purpose communication tool that comes with a decentralized crypto-wallet, peer-to-peer messenger, and Web3 browser.
 Basically, it’s a mobile Ethereum client that lets you access the ecosystem from anywhere.

 As for the messenger, you can join any public channels and send and receive messages from another user.
 Also, the high level of encryption makes it impossible for anyone to get access to your messages.

 Furthermore, with the help of the blockchain tool, you can interact with your decentralized applications and use the integrated wallet.

 From the browser, you can directly access the networks, marketplaces, and many more.
 Also, with the extension tool, you can add up features to this mobile client.

 Infura is a standards-based, scalable, globally distributed cluster and API endpoint for IPFS, Ethereum, and any other infrastructures.
 In reality, this type of tools for blockchain development is made only for developers.
 So, you can quickly use this tool to connect your app with their instant access APIs.